-Your organization now has a shiny, new strategic plan.
-You’ve had your retreat, decided on your objectives, and identified the activities that will make those objectives happen.
+You’ve had your strategic planning retreat, decided on your objectives, and identified the activities that will make those objectives happen.
 Maybe you’ve even turned your plain document into an aesthetically pleasing graphic for your website.

 Are your objectives SMART?

 First, take time to review your objectives and confirm that they are SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).
-In the excitement of the retreat (yes – we find retreats exciting at Benefactor Group), the group may have dreamed up objectives that aren’t quite realistic for the organization.
-Perhaps your organization set an objective to make sure every child has access to healthy food.
+In the excitement of the retreat, the group may have dreamed up objectives that aren’t quite realistic for the organization.
+For example, perhaps your organization set an objective to make sure every child has access to healthy food.
 This is an admirable long-term vision for the organization – but will be a difficult objective for you to achieve in three to five years (the average length of a strategic plan).
 Don’t set yourself up for failure by creating objectives that just aren’t SMART.

 What does success look like?

 Once you’ve confirmed that you have SMART objectives, consider what success looks like for each one.
 What will change?
 What will have been developed?
 Success can be measured incrementally, with a baseline and a target, (e.g., an increase in your donor retention rates from the baseline of 45% to the target of 55%) or as a simple yes/no (e.g., complete the development of a marketing plan).